Ferrari Testarossa: FX

 The Ferrari FX was a special order sports car custom made by Pininfarina at the request of the 29th Sultan of Brunei.
 It featured the flat-twelve engine of the Ferrari F512 M, on which it is based, and a 7-speed sequential manual transmission from the Williams Formula One team.
 Only seven or nine cars were made depending on the source, six of which were delivered to the royal family in Brunei.
 After the Sultan cancelled delivery of car number four, Dick Marconi bought the car from Williams.
 Car number four is now on display at the Marconi Automotive Museum in Tustin, California, US.
-The FX has a top speed of around 205 mi/h, yet Ferrari claimed "We don't want to make the fastest car in the world".
+The "FX" name went on to be used on the upcoming Ferrari Enzo during that car's development.